Combination Resume Template for Skills and Work Experience

 Preview of the Free Combination CV Example You Can Download

-Use this editable combination resume template if you want a layout that balances skill clusters with clear work history.
-This resume and CV format works well for career change, mixed-background, return-to-work, and transferable-skills applications.
-Review the structure first, then download the Word version and tailor it to your own background.
+Use this editable combination resume template if you want a layout that balances skill clusters with a clear work history.
+This resume and CV format is especially useful for career changers, candidates with mixed backgrounds, return-to-work applicants, and anyone emphasizing transferable skills.
+Review the structure first, then download the Word version and customize it to fit your experience.

 Reviewed by Daniel K., Resume Consultant

-This layout works because it gives the reader two things at once: a quick view of the skills that matter most and enough work history to trust where those strengths come from.
-That balance is what makes a combination resume feel useful instead of evasive.
+This layout works because it gives the reader two things at once: a quick snapshot of your most relevant skills and enough work history to show where those strengths were developed.
+That balance makes a combination resume feel practical and trustworthy, rather than evasive.

 Who This Combination Resume Template Works Best For

-This template is built for candidates who need more flexibility than a purely chronological resume, but more credibility than a skills-only format.
-Whether you call it a resume or a CV, it works best when both transferable strengths and job history need to carry weight.
+This template is for candidates who need more flexibility than a strictly chronological resume, but more credibility than a skills-only format.
+Whether you use the term resume or CV, it works best when both transferable skills and job history are important.

 - Career changers who need a clearer resume for transferable skills while still keeping enough work history to feel grounded.